Swift-Squirrel/Docs/v0/Views/PageLayout.md

 # Page layout

-You can divide your page to multiple files and use theese commands to join all files into final page
+You can divide your page to multiple files and use these commands to join all files into final page.

 ## Views
 Contains page specific content.
-For example if we have blog and we want to have page with certain post our view will contain only post information and not layout, header, footer etc...
+For example if we have a blog and we want to have page with certain post our view will contain only post information and not layout, header, footer etc...

 *Views/Index.nut*